 An image of a football is easy to recreate

 A winning catch in a sports game can't be recreated

-Metadata is data about data.
-It provides a variety of information about the asset, beyond its basic filename and can be divided into two types:
+Metadata is essentially data about data providing a variety of information about the asset, beyond its basic filename.
+There are two types of metadata that include the following:

-- Technical metadata is usually displayed automatically, such as resolution, photographer name, dimensions and size
+- Technical metadata: usually displayed automatically, such as resolution, photographer name, dimensions, and size.

-- Descriptive metadata describes a resource for the purpose of discovery, such as title, description, and keywords.
+- Descriptive metadata: describing a resource for the purpose of discovery, such as title, description, and keywords.

 Most commonly, people tend to associate metadata with keywords.
 Your keywords are key to powering asset search and give you the power to label your assets in a way that’s relevant to your unique business needs.
 Here's a helpful guide to keywording.

 A taxonomy is a hierarchical structure that allows you to categorize and classify your assets to ease navigation, and identify relationships between assets.
 Using a taxonomy will help users intuitively browse for assets in a digital asset management system, especially when they’re not exactly sure what they are looking for.
 Here's a helpful post about building a taxonomy.

 While a basic form of both metadata and taxonomy can be done in-house, most companies are taking advantage of a digital asset management system to truly take control of their digital assets and give instant access to the people that need them.

 Better Manage Your Digital Assets With a DAM